Access to Insight Retreat

 2019 Samye Ling Access to Insight Retreat Tuesday 3rd- Sunday 8th December 2019 with Heather Regan-Addis and Choden

 The cost of the retreat is £400.00 payable in four monthly installments of £100.00.
-To book please contact firstname.lastname@example.org.
+To book please contact email@example.com.
 Please book your accommodation with Samye Ling directly.
+Note that this retreat will meet the UK Network (now BAMBA) CPD retreat requirements.

-This five day retreat provides an opportunity for experienced Mindfulness practitioners and/or teachers to attend an access course to Insight and then enrol on the Mindfulness Association Level 3 training in Insight.
+This five-day retreat provides an opportunity for experienced Mindfulness practitioners and/or teachers to attend an access course to Insight and then enrol on the Mindfulness Association Level 3 training in Insight.
 This is open to experienced mindfulness/Buddhist meditation practitioners and/or teachers of:

 - Breathworks 8-week courses